Omkarmahanandia36/Culina/docs/database-schema.md

 Although the schema is relational in design, it is implemented using client-side storage:

 - Tables are represented as JavaScript objects or arrays
-- Relationships are maintained using unique identifiers
+- Relationships are maintainedsing unique identifiers
 - Data persistence is handled via browser LocalStorage

 This approach ensures: